 - Enable auto-answer on specific apps or devices to automatically connect calls.

-A 2023 study published in the American Journal of Alzheimer’s Disease & Other Dementias found that older adults with or without dementia used video calls effectively during the COVID-19 pandemic when provided with proper support, highlighting the importance of simplicity and caregiver guidance in helping seniors adopt technology.
+A 2023 study published in the American Journal of Alzheimer’s Disease & Other Dementias found that older adults, with or without dementia, used video calls effectively during the COVID-19 pandemic when provided with adequate support, highlighting the importance of simplicity and caregiver guidance in helping seniors adopt technology.

 Poor Internet Connection.

-Unstable video or audio can quickly frustrate older users to the point of causing them to stop using the app entirely.
+Unstable video or audio can quickly frustrate older users, leading them to stop using the app entirely.

 Solutions: